elclanrs/jquery.columns/README.md

 ### Using the extended css method:

-With jquery.columns you can pass viewport units to the css method and it will get converted to px and updated on window.resize, so the integration is seamless.
+With jquery.columns you can pass viewport units to the css method and it will be converted to px and updated on window.resize, so the integration is seamless.

 **Note:** Make sure to pass an object when setting viewport units even if just one property.